QUASI-DEV/www/md/faq.md

 ### Will I be able to send, receive and exchange DAO tokens?

 Yes, there will be functions built into the smart contract to send/receive DAO tokens.
 Trading peer to peer will be possible from the time the DAO token sale ends.
-Several exchanges have already expressed interest in listing the DAO tokens as soon as technically possible.
+Several exchanges, including [Gatecoin](https://gatecoin.com/) have already expressed interest in listing the DAO tokens as soon as technically possible.

 ### Will I need to be a programmer to purchase tokens?